-Based on the established goal(s) of the program and the feedback from the target audience and, perhaps, their local community organization/watershed group, develop an implementation plan for your engagement effort.
+Based on the established goal(s) of the program and the feedback from the target audience and, perhaps, their local community organization and/or watershed group, develop an implementation plan for your engagement effort.
 Start with a 1 year plan that includes activities you believe your organization can achieve within that time.
-This will provide an opportunity to assess progress and determine if adjustments need to be made before moving on.
-Then develop a longer-range plan (2-3 years).
+This will provide an opportunity to assess progress and determine if adjustments are needed before moving on.
+Then, develop a longer-range plan (2-3 years).

-It is important to keep in mind what your goal is, who is doing what within the organization, when you plan on completing it, and how much it will cost the organization.
+It is important to keep your goal in mind; who is doing what within the organization, when you plan on completing it, and how much it will cost the organization.
 It's also important to remember that plans sometimes change due to outside forces.
-If that happens, be sure to go back through these steps in the light of this additional knowledge.
+If that happens, be sure to go back through these steps in light of this additional knowledge.

-You will need to identify all costs associated with the strategies and activities related to your program, in order to develop a budget.
+Developing a budget is simultaneous with developing the Implementation Plan.
+You will need to identify all costs associated with the strategies and activities related to your program, in order to develop the budget.

-For example, if your goal is to implement rain barrels in the community:
+For example, if your goal is to implement rain barrels in the community, consider: